- 2 Tins (800g) Chopped or Plum Tomatoes

 Time Saver Tips

 You could make this sauce in advance and reheat it to make life easier.
-Grating carrots instead of chopping is a little trick that can make things cook a bit quicker if you’re needing to speed things up.
+You could also use a ready made tomato or vegetable sauce if you're in a hurry.

 Cost Saver Tips